rrhg/rrhg.github.io/linux/iptables.md

 <br>

-how did I find out that 141, 80, 443 were the only ports with rules ?
+How did I find out that 141, 80, 443 were the only ports with rules ?

-> in the INPUT chain the policy was drop & the only pot with accept was 141.
+> in the INPUT chain the policy was drop & the only port with a rule that contained ACCEPT was 141.

-But what about 80 y 443 ?
+But what about port 80 y 443 ?

 > Is in the other chain called docker